lee1woo/Credit_Risk_Analysis/README.md

 ![photo6](https://user-images.githubusercontent.com/102992388/198416643-db4ceb64-d556-4357-b51b-b4cf9594048a.png)

-Balanced accuracy score was highest at 93.17% High-risk prediction score was 9% while low-risk was 100%.
+Balanced accuracy score was highest at 93.17% High-risk precision score was 9% while low-risk was 100%.
 Recall score was 92% for high-risk and 94% for low-risk

-###
+## Summary:

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+### Recommendation

-###
+This analysis' purpose was to build and test machine learning models and algorithms that would be able to identify high credit lending risk individuals.
+After analyzing all of the algorithms, it is very clear that the Easy Ensemble Adaboost model is the one to use.
+It has the highest balanced accuracy score at 93.17% and very high comparative precision scores.